Superintendent (police): Portugal

 In Portugal, superintendent (superintendente) is an officer rank in the Public Security Police (PSP).
 It is senior to the police rank of intendant and inferior to the rank of chief superintendent, being roughly equivalent to a colonel in the military.

 Superintendents usually exercise the role of commanding officers of district commands or the role of second-in-command in the metropolitan and regional commands.

 The rank insignia of a superintendent consists of a dark blue epaulet with two crossed horsewhips inside a laurel wreath and three PSP stars arranged in an inverted triangle.
 Each PSP star consists of a six-point silver star with the "SP" monogram in the center.

 Singapore

-In Singapore, the rank is used in both the police (SPF) and immigration authorities (ICA) as both use the same rank structure.
-In the police, there are three ranks of superintendent: assistant superintendent of police (ASP), deputy superintendent of police (DSP), and superintendent of police (SP).
+In Singapore, the rank is used in both the Singapore Police Force (SPF) and the Immigration and Checkpoints Authority (ICA) as both use the same rank structure.
+In the SPF, there are three tiers of superintendent: assistant superintendent of police (ASP); deputy superintendent of police (DSP); and superintendent of police (SUPT).
 These three ranks fall under the senior police officer category.